 You’ll want to pick a spot that you can use for each and every trip outside.
 You can introduce your Chihuahua by letting them sniff and explore the area.
 Once you choose the spot, it will need to stay the same.

 Soon, they will familiarize themselves with that particular area and understand that it’s potty time.
 Don’t allow them to play in the area or roam around for fun.
 It should be free of any play or funny business, so you don’t confuse them.

 2. Set a Schedule

 Nothing will work faster for your Chihuahua than keeping a consistent schedule.
 The amount of time you wait in between bathroom breaks will depend on their age dog.
-Once you get a feel for your pup, you will be able to keep a mental note on exactly how long it takes for them to need out.
+Once you get a feel for your pup, you will be able to keep a mental note of exactly how long it takes for them to need to go out.

 Here’s a good average based on age:

 Maximum Time Between Potty Breaks

 *Tip: Remember that these numbers are averages, and they may vary from pup to pup.